 As the sketch attached hereto at Schedule "D" indicates that the interlaid brick portion of the Retaining Wall is mostly located on Queen Street and based upon our assumption above, it is presumed that Church trespassed onto the County's property at Queen Street, and constructed the Retaining Wall without the required permission, before later abandoning the Retaining Wall on Queen Street.
 As a result of this construction and abandonment, as well as the principle of affixation described above, the Retaining Wall will be owned by, and be the responsibility of, the County.
-To rebut this presumption of ownership, evidence will need to be provided that the
+To rebut this presumption of ownership, evidence will need to ho provided that the 1959 N.B.J.

-11 Mann v Saulnier, [1959] N.B.J.
 No. 12, at para 12.